-- II.B.4.c) There must be at least two core child neurology faculty members. - II.C.
+- II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
-(Core
+(Core)

+[The Review Committee must further specify minimum dedicated time for the program coordinator.]